 Bonus – Location Ideas

-And here it is, one of our favorite parts about eloping in California – the amount of locations to choose from!
+And here it is, one of our favorite parts about eloping in California – the number of locations to choose from!
 SO MANY!
 Here are some ideas for you:

-- San Francisco – Sutro Baths, Lands End & Battery Spencer
+- San Francisco – Marshall’s Beach, Lands End & Battery Spencer

 - Mount Tamalpais